sigven/gvanno/README.md

 ### Overview

-The germline variant annotator (*gvanno*) is a software package intended for analysis and interpretation of human DNA variants of germline origin.
+The generic variant annotator (*gvanno*) is a software package intended for analysis and interpretation of human DNA variants.
 Variants and genes are annotated with disease-related and functional associations from a wide range of sources (see below).
 Technically, the workflow is built with the [Docker](https://www.docker.com) technology, and it can also be installed through the [Singularity](https://sylabs.io/docs/) framework.

 *gvanno* accepts query files encoded in the VCF format, and can analyze both SNVs and short InDels.
 The workflow relies heavily upon [Ensembl’s Variant Effect Predictor (VEP)](http://www.ensembl.org/info/docs/tools/vep/index.html), and [vcfanno](https://github.com/brentp/vcfanno).
 It produces an annotated VCF file and a file of tab-separated values (.tsv), the latter listing all annotations pr. variant record.
 Note that if your input VCF contains data (genotypes) from multiple samples (i.e. a multisample VCF), the output TSV file will contain one line/record __per sample variant__.